How to buy a breast pump in 2022

 Okay so if you're new to breast pumps, this may be confusing.

 'Open system' breast pumps have no barrier between milk and pump motor.
-Milk can (and often does) go down the tubing into the pump motor, which will lead to mould growth over time.
+Milk can (and often does) go down the tubing into the pump motor, which will lead to mold growth over time.

 Closed system breast pumps have a physical barrier in the accessories (usually called the backflow protector, or diaphragm) and this totally stops milk getting anywhere near your pump.

-In 2021, all breast pumps should really be closed.
-Mould is gross, and breastmilk hygiene is important.
+In 2023, all breast pumps should really be closed.
+Mold is gross, and breastmilk hygiene is important.

 All Pumpables pumps are ofc closed system.